 In the master bedroom and bath, Sylvester used soft blue-gray ribbon and delicate materials.

-To create some excitement outside the house, Sylvester used abundant greenery and ilex berries on the mailbox and in window boxes.
-The decision to use the bright berries proved prophetic as rain pelted down for most of the weekend; the ilex added a cheerful note in the otherwise gloomy skies.
-Because the rain diverted visitors through the garage, Sylvester, in a tongue-in-cheek move, strung up a clothesline to which she randomly pinned pieces of a Santa suit to “dry out.”
+Because the rain diverted visitors through the garage, Sybil, in a tongue-in-cheek move, strung up a clothesline to which she randomly pinned pieces of a Santa suit to “dry out.”
 Not even the rain could dampen the festive spirit of everyone involved in this worthy and wonderful holiday tradition. ’Tis the season after all.

-By Alice Welsh Doyle | Photography by Laurey W. Glenn
+By Alice Welsh Doyle